 Of all the side valleys, the Fimbatal is historically and economically the most important and interesting valley in the Paznaun Alps.
 The Fimbatal extends with a length of about 16 kilometers in a southwesterly direction towards the Hochsilvretta.
 The Talbach, Fimbabach, has drilled deep into the mountains in its lower run just before its mouth in the so-called "Kitzloch".
 Starting from the church in Ischgl, the footpath Fimba leads past the Bodenalpe (1,842 m), the Gampenalpe (1,975 m) and the Fimba Alpe (2,123 m).After an approx. 4-hour walk, the 2,264 m high Heidelberger Hütte can be seen, which is the only accommodation of the German Alpine Association on Swiss territory and stands in an exceptionally beautiful location at the foot of the majestic Escape Horn (3,399 m).
 Strange and unnatural here runs the state border between Austria and Switzerland.
 The upper Fimbatal, although located in the catchment area of the Paznaun, is assigned to Switzerland, so that the Swiss Alpine owners have no natural access and can only reach here via the 2,608-meter-high Fimbapass.

 The Paznaun is an ideal starting point for various mountain groups.
-Samnaun, Verwall and Silvretta are within easy reach and day trips from the valley are just as possible as multi-day round trips.
-The scattered settlement See with 1,050 vertical meters is located on the right side of the valley.
+Samnaun, Verwall and Silvretta are easy to reach and day tours from the valley are just as possible as multi-day tours.
+The scattered settlement at 1,050 meters above sea level is on the right side of the valley.
 It consists of a large number of farm groups or hamlets.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.